← Back to Stories

 ABC News

-• Three-year-old Charlie Chapman received the FluMist vaccination in Brisbane, as mentioned in the article.
+• Three-year-old Charlie Chapman received FluMist in Brisbane, demonstrating its use in real-world settings.

 Source Articles